theoboldalex/tra.sh/README.md

 # XSH - A Bash Static Site Generator

 ### How?
-When running `make`, the "framework" will parse the content directory and build html files from the markdown contained within.
+To build the site, simply run `make`.
+This will run `scripts/build.sh` and will parse the `content` directory and build html files from the markdown contained within.
 Conventionally, the
 `content` directory should follow the below structure.

 > [!WARNING]